timtheteh/Profiler-and-Recommender-System/README.md

 1. To find a way to profile users based on their search inputs.
 2. To find a way to improve the personalised pagerank algorithm results in Neo4j

+### Introduction of Graph Database

+- Entities: words of phrases that are present in user searches / documents
+- Users: they are identified by their ip address in this demo
+- Documents: they can represent mindef articles
+- Classes: generic nodes which link entities together (for eg. 'Locations' <- choa chu kang, seletar, etc)

 ### Results

 1. Weighed links -> Correctness of recommendation for both recommendation of document and user.